darren-roberts/sportsbook/README.md

 ## Running the notifier

-Deploy the scoreNotificationClientEample.html to a web server, ideally on the same machine as the score API (just for demo purposes).
+Deploy the scoreNotificationClientExample.html to a web server, ideally on the same machine as the score API (just for demo purposes).

-Once it has oaded, save a score using the approrpiate API, and then go back to the scoreNotificationClientExample.html and it should be updated with the latest score details.
+Once it has loaded, save a score using the appropriate API, and then go back to the scoreNotificationClientExample.html and it should be updated with the latest score details.

 Its is assumed that the client will have the necessary logic to filter out score for events that they are interested in, the notification mechanism currently publishes all scores to and client registrred regardless of which event the score is for.

 ## Design Assumptions / Considerations

 - Scores are not delivered in any particular order but are correct.
-- Clients regsitering for notifications will filter out events that they are not interested in.
+- Clients registering for notifications will filter out events that they are not interested in.
-- Teams and events are setup before hand, rather than on demand.
+- Teams and events are setup before, rather than on demand.

 ### Latest Score

-The latest score will be that recorded in the database that has the latest (newest) time associataed with it.
+The latest score will be that recorded in the database that has the latest (newest) time associated with it.
 The time is provided by the client and is assumed to be correct.

 ## Support